BA Architecture with Foundation Year / Overview

 On this day, you will find out more about Manchester School of Architecture and our resources, and meet academic and admissions staff who will be able to answer any questions you have.

-For more information, visit our Open days page .
+For more information, see Open days page .

 Policy on additional costs